 After starting her career as a Digital Archeologist, Isabelle Pinard’s interest in how people used devices led her to pursue a career in UX research.
-She decided to enroll in Berkeley UX/UI Boot Camp, powered by Trilogy Education Services, a 2U, Inc. brand, and, three years later, Isabelle is a UX Researcher III at Google.
+She decided to enroll in Berkeley UX/UI Boot Camp, offered in collaboration with edX, and, three years later, Isabelle is a UX Researcher III at Google.
 Isabelle shares her tips for acing your UX research interview, how to move up the UX career ladder, and how the curriculum at Berkeley Boot Camps still helps her today.

 What inspired you to make a career pivot from anthropology to UX design?

 My interest in UX was piqued after taking a few classes taught by Don Norman (who wrote “The Design of Everyday Things”) at the UC San Diego Design Lab.
 I decided to pursue a degree in Social & Cultural Anthropology to research people and their relationship with devices.
 From there, I worked for several companies like the startup Milestone (later acquired by Amazon) and Owaves, and I helped these organizations create digital products and apps.
 Many of my colleagues encouraged me to pursue a career as a UX Researcher, but I wasn’t totally sure what that role entailed or how to pivot into it.
 At the time, UX Research boot camps did not exist, so I enrolled in classes focused on design thinking, product design, and app development in my spare time.
 Once UX design boot camps popped up on my radar, I wanted to enroll to have a more intensive UX learning experience.

 Now that you’ve worked in both roles, what’s the difference between a Digital Archeologist and a UX Researcher?